HCaldwell95/salt-and-stone-studios/README.md

 <img src="assets/images/responsive-test.jpg" alt="Image showing responsive test for my website" width="100%">

 Welcome to my first milestone project, Salt And Stone Studios.

 After ten years in the Construction Industry, I decided it was time for a change.
 I have always had an interest in computing and had always dreamed of having a job where I could utilise my computer skills, but the opportunity never came.
-Earlier this year, I decided to take a leap of faith and enroll in a Full Stack Development course.
+Earlier this year, I decided to take a leap of faith and enrol in a Full Stack Development course.

 The purpose of this project is to demonstrate my learning and understanding of the HTML and CSS modules that I have completed thus far and to implement them into a live project.
 This was a great opportunity to showcase my skills in design and development.
-The project is a fucntional website, built with HTML and CSS.
+The project is a functional website, built with HTML and CSS.

 Below, I will outline each step of the process and my reasonings used to plan this project.
 I will reference my sources and highlight my focus on user experience design.